merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![CONCOCT w/ 5 clusters](images/concoct-5-clusters.png)](images/concoct-5-clusters.png){:.center-img .width-50}

-As you can see, there aren't any over-split bins, and in fact CONCOCT did an amazing job to identify general patterns in the dataset.
-Now refining these bins would be much more easier.
+As you can see, there aren't fragmentation error anymore, and in fact CONCOCT did an amazing job to identify general patterns in the dataset.
+Now refining these bins to fix all the conflation errors would be much more easier.
 If you would like to try, here is an example:

 {% highlight bash %}
  $ anvi-refine -p PROFILE.db -c CONTIGS.db -C CONCOCT_C5 -b Bin_1